Ida Craddock

 Ida C. Craddock (August 1, 1857 – October 16, 1902) was a 19th-century American advocate of free speech and women's rights.
-She wrote extensively on sexuality, leading to her conviction and imprisonment for obscenity.
+She wrote extensively on sexuality, which led to her conviction and imprisonment for obscenity.
 Facing further legal proceedings after her release, she committed suicide.

 Early life

 Ida Craddock was born in Philadelphia; her father died before she was five months old.
 Her mother home-schooled her as an only child and provided her with an extensive Quaker education.

+Career

-In her twenties, after passing the entrance exams, Craddock was recommended by the faculty for admission into the University of Pennsylvania as its first female undergraduate student.
-However, her entrance was blocked by the university's board of trustees in 1882.
+In her twenties, after passing the entrance exams, Craddock was recommended by the faculty for admission into the University of Pennsylvania as its first female undergraduate student, but her entrance was blocked by the university's board of trustees in 1882.
 She went on to publish a stenography textbook, Primary Phonography, and to teach the subject to women at Girard College.

 In her thirties, Craddock left her Quaker upbringing.
-She developed an academic interest in the occult through her association with the Theosophical Society beginning around 1887.
-Through her writing, she tried to synthesize translated mystic literature and traditions from many cultures into a scholarly, distilled whole.
+She began to develop an academic interest in the occult through her association with the Theosophical Society around 1887.
+In her writing, she tried to synthesize translated mystic literature and traditions from many cultures into a scholarly distilled whole.
 As a freethinker, she was elected Secretary of the Philadelphia chapter of the American Secular Union in 1889.
-Although a member of the Unitarian faith, Craddock became a student of religious eroticism, then proclaimed she was a Priestess and Pastor of the Church of Yoga.
+Although a member of the Unitarian faith, Craddock became a student of religious eroticism and proclaimed that she was a Priestess and Pastor of the Church of Yoga.
 Never married in a traditional sense, Craddock claimed to have a blissful ongoing marital relationship with an angel named Soph.
-Craddock stated her intercourse with Soph was so noisy, they drew complaints from her neighbors.
-Her mother responded by threatening to burn Craddock's papers, and unsuccessfully tried to have her institutionalized.
+Craddock stated that her intercourse with Soph was so noisy that it drew complaints from her neighbors.
+Her mother responded by threatening to burn Craddock's papers and attempted to have her institutionalized.

-Craddock moved to Chicago, and opened a Dearborn Street office offering "mystical" sexual counseling to married couples via both walk-in counseling and mail order.
-She dedicated her time to "preventing sexual evils and sufferings" by educating adults, achieving national notoriety with her editorials in defense of Little Egypt and her controversial belly dancing act at the World's Columbian Exposition held in Chicago during 1893.
+Craddock moved to Chicago and opened a Dearborn Street office offering "mystical" sexual counseling to married couples by both walk-in counseling and mail order.
+She dedicated her time to "preventing sexual evils and sufferings" by educating adults.
+She achieved national notoriety with her editorials to defend Little Egypt and her controversial belly dancing act at the World's Columbian Exposition, which was held in Chicago in 1893.